Blog Join the Pack Login

 Obviously, just like any training, before a pattern game can be effective near triggers for reactive dogs, you must first learn the game in a trigger free environment and increase distractions slowly as your dog is able.

-A large part of reactivity, fear, and anxiety is that the triggers are unpredictable or the environment is unpredictable.
+A large part of reactivity, excitement, fear, and anxiety is that the triggers are unpredictable or the environment is unpredictable.

 Pattern games, on the other hand, are extremely predictable and can be used to help lower the fear and anxiety of unpredictable situations.

-Because pattern games become muscle memory for dogs who practice them a lot, it feels better to the dog to go into the predictable pattern then to avoid it and experience the unpredictability of their triggers or the environment.
+Because pattern games become muscle memory for dogs who practice them a lot, it feels better to the dog to go into the predictable pattern than to avoid it and experience the unpredictability of their triggers or the environment.

 The good news is that if your dog is avoiding the unpredictability of triggers, they are actively engaging with you in a pattern game.